 1. Changes the views of the relationship.
 Throughout the therapeutic process, the therapist attempts to help both partners see the relationship in a more objective manner.
-They learn to stop the "blame game" and instead look at what happens to them as a process involving each partner.
+They learn to stop the "blame game" and instead look at what happens to them in a process involving each partner.
 They also can benefit from seeing that their relationship takes place in a certain context.
-For example, couples who struggle financially will be under different kinds of situational stresses than those who are not.
+For example, couples who struggle financially will be under different kinds of situational stresses than those who do not.
 Therapists begin this process by collecting "data" on the interaction between the partners by watching how they interact.
-Therapists then formulate "hypotheses" about what causal factors may be in play to lead to the way the couples interact.
-How they share this information with the couple varies by the therapist's particular theoretical orientation.
-There's empirical support for a variety of approaches from behavioral to insight-oriented.
+Therapists then formulate "hypotheses" about what factors may lead to the way the partners interact.
+How they share this information with the couple varies based on the therapist's particular theoretical orientation.
+There's empirical support for a variety of approaches, from behavioral to insight-oriented.
 Different therapists will use different strategies, but as long as they focus on altering the way the relationship is understood, the couple can start to see each other, and their interactions, in more adaptive ways.

 2. Modifies dysfunctional behavior.
 Effective couples therapists attempt to change the way that the partners actually behave with each other.
 This means that in addition to helping them improve their interactions, therapists also need to ensure that their clients are not engaging in actions that can cause physical, psychological, or economic harm.
 In order to do this, therapists must conduct a careful assessment to determine whether their clients are, in fact, at risk.
 If necessary, the therapist may recommend, for example, that one partner be referred to a domestic violence shelter, to specialized drug abuse treatment, or to anger management.
 It is also possible that if the risk is not sufficiently severe, the couple can benefit from "time-out" procedures to stop the escalation of conflict.